19hours/sg-statutes/Acts/Income Tax Act.md

 (b) an amount equivalent to twice the value, the value to be determined by the Minister or such person as he may appoint, of an approved donation of —

-(i) any artefact made by him in the year preceding the year of assessment to an approved museum; or
+(i) any artefact or work of art made by him in the year preceding the year of assessment to an approved museum;

+[Act 7/2007 wef 01/04/2006]

-(ii) any sculpture for public display outdoors made by him in the year preceding the year of assessment to an approved recipient not being an approved museum
+(ii) any sculpture or work of art for display made by him in the year preceding the year of assessment to an approved recipient not being an approved museum; or

+[Act 7/2007 wef 01/04/2006]

+(iii) money or services for installing or maintaining any sculpture or work of art for public display made by him in the year preceding the year of assessment,

+[Act 7/2007 wef 01/04/2006]

 and for this purpose, “approved” means approved by the Minister or such person as he may appoint;